 The configMgr agent communicates with MP via CMG.
 MP registers the client after successful AAD Auth token validation.

 ClientIDManager.log indicate registration and approval status as shown below.

 MP_RegistrationManager log is useful while troubleshooting.
 This log helps to track a ConfigMgr client using its GUID.
 This log also shows the DDR creation and device registration process.

-After few minutes, you can see new DDR record in SCCM console.
+After a few minutes, you can see a new DDR record in the SCCM console.

 Now ConfigMgr client registered.
-We are half way through now.
-Next Win 10 need CCM token to get Policy and apps.
+We are halfway through now.
+Next Win 10 needs a CCM token to get Policy and apps.
 Let’s discuss those events next.